aimeos/aimeos-docs/src/manual/coupon-details.md

 TEST3
 ```

 The first line contains the required keys *Code*, *Count*, *Start date* and *End date*, separated by a colon or semicolon only.
 All the following lines hold the various values for either of the keys.
+Only the first value for *Code* is required, all the others are optional.

+!!! warn
-Only the first value for *Code* is required, all the others are optional. **Important:** Assigning no values at all also means no limitations at all in terms of the number of times a coupon code can be redeemed as well as its valid time period.
+    **Important:** Assigning no values at all also means no limitations at all in terms of the number of times a coupon code can be redeemed as well as its valid time period.

 !!! note
     To import the uploaded file, the "Coupon code import CSV" (*coupon/import/csv/code*) job must be executed regularly by a cronjob.